Ameobea/homepage/src/blog/optimizing-advent-of-code-2024.md

 I'm not sure why the compiler decided to do two individual subtract operations on the smaller vectors rather than do one on the full 256-bit vector before extracting the values.
 If I had to bet, I'd say that this way reduces data dependencies between the instructions and allows for a higher throughput when it's all run in a loop.

-One thing to note is that this is the code generated for the `znver4` target, which is the target my personal CPU uses (and the one I recorded all the benchmarks in this blog post on).
+One thing to note is that this is the code generated for the `znver4` target, which is the target my personal CPU uses (and the one on which I recorded all the benchmarks in this blog post).
 The benchmark bot has a 5950X which uses the `znver3` target.

-<div class="warn">For some reason, LLVM produces [significantly less pretty code](https://rust.godbolt.org/z/nqPvsjPEW) for that target.</div>
+<div class="warn">It turns out that the <code>vpmovwb</code> instruction is part of AVX-512 which isn't available on <code>znver3</code>, and LLVM produces <a href="https://rust.godbolt.org/z/nqPvsjPEW" target="blank">significantly less pretty code</a> for that target.</div>

 There are weird `vpand` instructions, shuffles, unpacks, etc. going on compared to the very simple `znver4` version.
 I'm not sure why that is; I'm pretty sure all the instructions used in the `znver4` version are also available on `znver3`.